Nostalogic/blog/README.md

-#It's my blog,to learn python.
+#It's my blog,to learn python and Django.